 90% of the world’s visually impaired live in developing countries.
 80% of blindness in the developing world can be prevented or cured.

-Our Eye Restoration Campaign target for 2017 is to perform 100,000 cataract surgeries in 8 countries: Pakistan, Bangladesh, Burma, Somalia, Gambia, Kenya, Sudan and Palestine.
+Our eye restoration campaign target for 2020 is to perform 100,000 cataract surgeries across eight countries 0 Pakistan, Bangladesh, Burma, Somalia, Gambia, Kenya, Sudan, and Palestine.

 In cases of avoidable blindness, the most common causes we see are cataracts, glaucoma, uncorrected refractive errors, and age-related macular degeneration.
 Performing cataract surgery only takes a short time, but it can change lives for many more years to come.